 The timing of ISO exercises also could positively or negatively affect your liability for higher tax rates and the NIIT.
-See Case Study 1 for additional information and, with your tax advisor, evaluate the risks and crunch the numbers to determine the best strategy for you.
+You also might be eligible for tax deferral under the TCJA, as described under "Restricted stock."
+With your tax advisor, evaluate the risks and crunch the numbers to determine the best strategy for you.